 Larry Alexander had left the Alexander Bros. customizing business in 1968 to go to work building prototypes for Ford Motor Co. before the business closed in 1969 to make way for freeway expansion and brother Mike Alexander went to work at American Sunroof.
 Supposedly, the third Alexander Brothers Ridler winner was built at night after regular work hours.

 The car’s name, “Top Banana”, was indicative of not only its bright yellow color but also was a premonition of its status in the hot rod show car world.
 (The above pic appears more pumpkin than banana because it’s somebody’s colorized version of a black and white original).

-Now owned by John Safro of Hartland, Wisconsin, the Top Banana shows a strong Andy Brizio “Instant T” influence, with the combination chrome headlight bar and shock mount arrangement in front of the T grille shell.
-The Alexander’s, though, chose a more pleasing (at least to me) approach of smaller headlights, rather than the big, bugeye-like T lights, and they also didn’t use cowl lamps as Brizio did.
+Of course, the Top Banana displays the strong Andy Brizio “Instant T” influence, with the combination chrome headlight bar and shock mount arrangement in front of the T grille shell.
+The Alexander’s, though, chose a more pleasing (at least to me) approach of smaller headlights, rather than the big, bugeye-like T lights, and they also didn’t use cowl lamps as Brizio often did.

 The Goodyear “Wide Oval” front tires were in keeping with what was new and hot at the time and are mounted on classic American Mags.

 I think one of the really cool features of this T-Bucket is the false floor in the pickup bed, with the fuel tank below it.
 Something you don’t see, probably because you’d have pretty limited tank capacity, but it’s certainly a unique look with the wood floor insert.